-As the government funding increase is lower than the increase in input costs, the reasonable patient co-payment increase differs across practices, based on the share of practice revenue the government uplift represents.
-For this year, the greater the proportion of practice revenue represented by government funding, the higher the reasonable adjustment to patient co-payments is.
-For instance, practices where government funding equates to 80 per cent of revenue, the reasonable patient co-payment increase is 13.39 per cent.
+As the government funding increase is above the increase in input costs, the reasonable patient copayment increase differs across practices, depending on the share of practice revenue the government uplift represents.
+For instance, where the government uplift represents 80 per cent of practice revenue, patient fees would need to reduce by around 6.6 per cent to be considered reasonable.
+Conversely, where the government uplift accounts for 20 per cent of practice revenue, the reasonable patient co-payment would be 5.61 per cent for the 2025/26 year.

-Using MECA salary rates would result in a reasonable fee increase of 8.68 per cent
+Using MECA salary rates would result in a reasonable fee increase of 3.14 per cent

-The previous stakeholder review also recommended that DHB MECA salary rates be used in place of the Labour Cost Index (LCI) for comparative purposes.
-Using cost shares of 64 per cent (Medical), 23 per cent (Nursing) and 13 per cent (Admin) and the median value across all steps in the relevant salary scales results in an estimated labour cost change figure of 9.6 per cent for the MECA-based approach.
-The labour cost change figure for the last year, using the LCI was 6.1 per cent.
+The earlier stakeholder review also recommended that DHB MECA salary rates be used in place of the Labour Cost Index (LCI) for comparative purposes.
+Using cost shares of 64 per cent (Medical), 23 per cent (Nursing) and 13 per cent (Admin) and the median value across all steps in the relevant salary scales results in an estimated labour cost change figure of 2.94 per cent for the MECA-based approach.
+The labour cost change figure using the LCI was 7.04 per cent.